Gallium-68 generator

 A germanium-68/gallium-68 generator is a device used to extract the positron-emitting isotope ^{68}Ga of gallium from a source of decaying germanium-68.
 The parent isotope ^{68}Ge has a half-life of 271.05 days and can be easily utilized for in-hospital production of ^{68}Ga.
 Its decay product gallium-68 (half-life 67.84 minutes, inconvenient for transport) is extracted and used for certain positron emission tomography nuclear medicine diagnostic procedures, where the radioisotope's relatively short half-life and emission of positrons are useful for creation of 3-dimensional PET scans.

 Parent isotope (^{68}Ge) source

 The parent isotope germanium-68 is the longest-lived of the radioisotopes of germanium.
 It has been produced by several methods.
-In the U.S., it is primarily produced in proton accelerators: the reaction is ^{69}Ga(p,2n)^{68}Ge (the target is the more abundant consituent of natural gallium).
+In the U.S., it is primarily produced in proton accelerators: the reaction is ^{69}Ga(p,2n)^{68}Ge (the target is the more abundant constituent of natural gallium).
 At Los Alamos National Laboratory, it may be separated out after proton irradiation of Nb-encapsulated gallium metal.
 It is also produced at Brookhaven National Laboratories by 40 MeV proton irradiation of a gallium metal target.

 A Russian source produces germanium-68 from accelerator-produced helium ion (alpha) irradiation of zinc-66, again after knockout of two neutrons, in the nuclear reaction ^{66}Zn(α,2n)^{68}Ge.